-The international journal of laboratory animal science, technology and welfare, Laboratory Animals publishes peer-reviewed original papers and reviews on all aspects of the care and use of animals in research.
+The international journal of laboratory animal science, technology, welfare and medicine, Laboratory Animals publishes peer-reviewed original papers and reviews on all aspects of the care and use of animals in research.
 The journal is published on behalf of Laboratory Animals Ltd (http://www.lal.org.uk/) by SAGE Publishing Ltd.

 Laboratory Animals is also the official journal of:

 - ECLAM (European College of Laboratory Animal Medicine)

 AALAS Gold Members are entitled to a special discount on Laboratory Animals - More information.